teralove/no-directional-skills/README.md

-# No Directional Skills
+# no-directional-skills

-**Bug: Not working for jaunts**

-Removes directional input on some skills, makes them work like the old way.
+Removes directional input on many skills.
+See config.js to customize skill list.
-- Archer: Backstep, Breakaway
-- Priest: Backstep, Fiery
-- Sorcerer: Backstep, Glacial, ~~Jaunt~~
-- Lancer: Backstep
-- ~~Mystic: Jaunt~~

 See preview: (http://i.imgur.com/nIWqQDZ.mp4)

 ## How to install